Regulations governing the forex broker license in Seychelles

 Share Capital and Government Fees

-• Minimum paid-up capital: Upholding a minimum paid-up capital of US$ 50,000 to demonstrate financial capability and stability.
+• Minimum paid-up capital: USD 50,000 to demonstrate financial capability and stability.

-• Application fees: Payment of relevant application fees as specified (Securities Dealer License in Seychelles – US$1,500, Securities Dealer Representative License in Seychelles – US$500).
+• Application fees: Payment of relevant application fees, as specified, such as the USD 1,500 Securities Dealer License application fee or the USD 500 Securities Dealer Representative License application fee.

 Personnel Requirements